dcooney/ajax-load-more/ajax-load-more/README.txt

 == Frequently Asked Questions ==

+= What are my server requirements? =

+Your server must be able to read/write/create files.
+Ajax Load More creates the default repeater on plugin activation and in order to modify the output you will required to write to the file as well.

 = Is the ajax functionality secure? =

 Yes, Ajax Load more uses admin-ajax and nonces in order to protect URLs and forms from being misused.